MAX Yellow Line (TriMet): Proposed extension to Clark County, Washington

-Passenger rail service once operated between Portland and Vancouver.
-In October 1888, the Portland and Vancouver Railway Company opened a steam dummy line and called it the Vancouver line.
-Its tracks initially ran from the corner of First and Washington streets in downtown Portland north to Hayden Island, where Vancouver-bound passengers transferred to a ferry to continue across the Columbia River.
+Passenger rail service once operated between Portland and Vancouver, Washington.
+In October 1888, the Portland and Vancouver Railway Company opened a steam dummy line called the "Vancouver line".
+The Vancouver line's tracks initially ran from the corner of First and Washington streets in downtown Portland north to Hayden Island, where Vancouver-bound passengers transferred to a ferry to continue across the Columbia River.
 The line was electrified in 1892 following its acquisition by the Portland Consolidated Street Railway.
 The first Interstate Bridge, built in 1917, finally extended the tracks across the river and replaced the ferry service.
 The Vancouver line remained operational as part of the Portland Railway, Light and Power Company until its closure in September 1940.

 Regional planners in Oregon considered restoring rail service to Vancouver in 1974, when TriMet proposed a light rail line at the same time Governor Tom McCall's task force studied options for allocating federal assistance funds diverted from the canceled Mount Hood Freeway project.
 Then in 1984, a bi-state advisory committee revisited the concept, envisioning 8,000 commuters from Clark County by the year 2000.
 Both proposals were shelved due to feasibility issues and a lack of funding.
 Following the South/North project's initial defeat, planning for a separate North Portland to Clark County segment continued.
 New studies were conducted to evaluate the feasibility of a light rail-only bridge or tunnel, while other studies suggested light rail on a third vehicular bridge, an idea that had been considered since the late 1980s.
 An environmental study released in February 1998 for the South/North project's third iteration included an option for a low bridge with a lift span, but a decision was made to reserve the option for a later phase.